fmalina/upload/README.md

-# HTML5 upload with photo rotate/crop tools and Django backend
+# Upload with photo rotate/crop tools and python backend

 A reusable Django app to work with photo and file uploads.